onekk/eurocam-dev/README.md

 The hard work is done by OpenCAMLib from https://github.com/aewallin/opencamlib.

-The program is still in Alpha stage but the main core is almost done.
+##The developmend is stopped see the wiki for more information.

 see in the i18n directory the help file, it can be visualized also through the help menu